levkk/rwf/docs/docs/controllers/websockets.md

         message: Message,
     ) -> Result<(), Error> {
         // Get an app-wide WebSocket channel to the client.
-        // This will send a message to the client via WebScoket
+        // This will send a message to the client via WebSocket
         // connection from anywhere in the code. let comms = Comms::websocket(client);